rrovetto/rrovetto/written-works-list.md

 _Other topics_
 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.
+- "Developing the U.S. National Water Safety Action Plan (USNWSAP) Activities of the Rescue/CPR group", Abstract and PPT presentation, 2023

 ## Submissions only (either not published, accepted to venue but not presented, not accepted to venue, etc.)
 - "[Conceptual, semantic and ontological modeling in MBSE for astronautics](https://tinyurl.com/4h9jx9ee)", submitted to [ESA MBSE workshop 2022](https://indico.esa.int/event/407/)